What are Adverbs?

 Adverbs Definition, Uses and Exercises

-Adverbs are an important part of speech in our day to day conversations.
+Moreover, they are an important part of speech in our day-to-day conversations.
 To perfect your English and grammar, it is integral that you understand how to use them.
-So, this blog brings to you a comprehensive guide on what adverbs are, their usage and examples, types and practice exercises.
+So, this blog brings to you a comprehensive guide on what adverbs are, their usage and examples, types, and practice exercises.

 What are Adverbs?

-Simply put, adverbs are a part of speech used to add to the meaning of a verb.
-They are words or phrases that are used to describe or modify a verb, an adjective or another adverb.
-They provide context expressing the manner, place, time, frequency, degree, level of certainty and describe how, where, and when, in what manner and to what extent.
+Simply put, they are a part of speech used to add to the meaning of a verb.
+They are words or phrases that are used to describe or modify a verb, an adjective, or another adverb.
+They provide context expressing the manner, place, time, frequency, degree, and level of certainty and describe how, where, and when, in what manner, and to what extent.
 Some of them are easy to identify as they end in -ly.

 • I thought the movie ended too abruptly.